david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 The Model Optimizer searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model and producing the Intermediate Representation files.

 ## Custom Layers Implementation Workflow
-When implementing a custom layer for your pre-trained model in the Intel® Distribution of OpenVINO™ toolkit , you will need to add extensions in both the Model Optimizer and the Inference Engine.
+When implementing a custom layer for your pre-trained model in the Intel® Distribution of OpenVINO™ toolkit, you will need to add extensions in both the Model Optimizer and the Inference Engine.
 The following figure shows the workflow for the custom layer implementation.

 ![image of CL workflow](../pics/workflow.png "CL Workflow")